 With his reputation preceding him, Justin was also called to perform for the first family for the White House Halloween Party in 2011.
 Three years later, in 2014, Justin teamed up with magicians James Galea, Justin Flom, and Nate Staniforth and made Band of Magicians, a professional touring illusion show which was billed as “The World’s First Magic Supergroup”.

 Apart from his achievements as a professional magician, Justin has also hosted several television shows, including the likes of Food Network’s ‘Cupcake Wars’, ‘Halloween Wars’, and ‘Last Cake Standing’, Hub Network’s ‘Hubworld’ and ‘Scrabble Showdown’, and Disney’s ‘Win, Lose or Draw’.
 Further, Justin has also had a brief stint as an actor, and has appeared in the CBS show ‘Defenders’ and the Disney sitcom, ‘The Suite Life on Deck’.

-Well, we guess, we do not need to clarify that Justin will be making a comeback to host the show as and when its third season releases on Netflix.
+Well, we guess, we do not need to clarify that Justin will be making a comeback in season 3 as well.

 ‘Magic for Humans’ is an unscripted show that follows the exploits of Justin as he travels across America and blows the minds of willing participants with his perfectly-executed tricks.
 Be it bringing a tarantula to life from a cellphone or stuffing his wife into a backpack, Justin’s tricks are definitely eye-popping and leave audiences completely bamboozled.
 Interestingly, sometimes, Justin also explains the illusions behind some of his tricks; so if you’re someone who’s interested in the intricacies of magic tricks, you might find certain aspects of the show extremely interesting.